Regenerative Coffee Program

 About the project

-Planet2050 is launching a unique Regenerative Coffee Insetting Program focusing on the creation of a digital infrastructure connecting carbon and biodiversity projects on farms with sustainably-driven stakeholders in the coffee and cocoa value chains.
+Planet2050 has launched a unique Regenerative Coffee Insetting Program with Coffee Impact Collective focusing on the creation of a digital infrastructure connecting carbon and biodiversity projects with sustainably-driven stakeholders in the coffee and cocoa value chains.

 United for sustainable value chains with Coffee Impact Collective

-Planet2050 is partnering with the Coffee Impact Collective to scale innovative carbon-biodiversity combined activities, investigate new methodologies and digital traceability approaches in sustainable commodities especially in coffee and cocoa farming.
+The initiative intends to bring together multiple stakeholders and project partners to promote and scale the development of Regenerative Agriculture practices, investigate new carbon/biodiversity methodologies and digital traceability approaches in sustainable commodities especially in coffee and cocoa farming.

 Addressing Commodity issues at the Core